ray-project/ray/doc/source/train/user-guides/results.rst

 Viewing Errors
 --------------
-If an error occurred during training, :attr:`Result.error <ray.air.Result.error>` will be set and contain the exception that was raised.
+If an error occurred during training, :attr:`Result.error <ray.train.Result.error>` will be set and contain the exception that was raised.

 .. literalinclude:: ../doc_code/key_concepts.py